NikosDouras/fastapi_course/README.md

   and password.
 - Now you can create/view/update or delete posts.
 You can create many users and posts (and also likes) to test the API.

+  If you prefer to run it with Docker and/or want to test the API  using Postman check out the "Run_it_with_Docker" and "End-points-Postman" files.